 A recognized leader of emergency medical systems, Bob’s success can be credited to his dedication to serving others’ needs.
 His ability to design, implement and provide innovations of high performance and clinical EMS services that implement seamless technologies for measurement interventions, and apply them in overall efficient caring logistics to the areas of clinical service delivery for the patients and responders needs, while focusing on community based responsibilities.

-He has served as a board member of numerous public, civic and community groups for decades, and Bob fulfilled one of 3,600 Clinton Foundation Commitments for Action, specific to global cardiac healthcare.
+He has served as a board or council,member of numerous public, civic and international community groups for decades, and Bob fulfilled one of 3,600 Clinton Foundation Commitments for Action, specific to global cardiac healthcare.

 Arizona State University’s Public Policy School for Executive Education named the Ramsey Executive Education School after Bob, an Alumnus of ASU.
 The School provides innovative professional development programs and customized services that build the capacity of people and organizations that serve the public.